- CrashPlan for Home

 "The lack of [an individual password] feature is our primary protection against abusers.
 Presumably, family members don't need business-like security between themselves."

-CrashPlan PRO does support separate user accounts with separate passwords under a single account.
+CrashPlan for Small Business does support separate user accounts with separate passwords under a single account.